-Montebello upgraded to use WestNet Inc's station alerting system.
+The Verdugo Fire Communications Center (Verdugo Fire) is a regional dispatch center that was established by the cities of Burbank, Glendale, and Pasadena.
+Verdugo Fire received a grant in June 2011 to implement WestNet Inc.'s First-In Fire Station Alerting System.
+At the time of the grant purchase, all but four (City of Alhambra, City of Burbank, City of Montebello, and Burbank-Glendale-Pasadena Airport Authority) of Verdugo Fire's dispatch agencies chose to buy into the WestNet Inc. station alerting system.
+Due to Verdugo Fire's CAD upgrade project, the technology needed to connect the fire station alerting systems in each of Verdugo Fire's agencies will change and the four agencies need to implement a fire station alerting system to be compatible with Verdugo Fire.
+City of Montebello upgraded to use WestNet Inc's station alerting system.
 Three Agencies (City of Alhambra, City of Burbank, and Burbank-Glendale-Pasadena Airport Authority), however, elected to purchase the Phoenix G2 Fire Station Alerting System from US Digital Designs Inc. (USDD).
 As Verdugo Fire currently does not use USDD's fire station alerting system, Verdugo Fire procured the necessary hardware and software from USDD and Northrop Grumman's interface to be able to connect to the three Agencies.
 As it was the decision of the three Agencies to use USDD's fire station alerting solution and not the solution Verdugo Fire already has in place for its other agencies, it was agreed upon by the Tri-City Fire Chief's and each of the three Agencies, that Verdugo Fire would only be responsible for a portion of the cost of the USDD equipment and Northrop Grumman's interface needed in the dispatch center to connect to the three Agencies' respective fire stations.
 In May 2019, Verdugo Fire executed a loan agreement with the City of Alhambra, City of Burbank, and Burbank-Glendale-Pasadena Airport Authority for the purchase of USDD's station alerting system.
-The loan receivable amount was estimated to be \$46, with agreed upon terms of no loan fee or accruing interest, and is required to be repaid within the first quarter of Fiscal Year 2019-20.
-As of June 30, 2019, the loan receivable is \$25.
+The loan receivable amount was estimated to be \$46, with agreed upon terms of no loan fee or accruing interest, and is required to be repaid within the first quarter of FY 2019-20.
+As of June 30, 2020, the loan has been received in full.